 Myth Debunked: “More Domain Controllers mean better redundancy.”
 Actually, each DC is a potential attack vector.
 You need enough for redundancy and performance, but not so many that you can’t properly secure and monitor them all.

 Enable Advanced Audit Policies and actually review the logs.
-I know, I know – logs are boring.
+I know, logs are boring.
 But they’re also your early warning system.
-Unusual authentication patterns, privilege escalations, mass group membership changes – these could all indicate an attack in progress.
+Unusual authentication patterns, privilege escalations, mass group membership changes, these could all point to an attack in progress.

 Migrating to AD from an existing system (or no system at all) requires careful planning.
 You can’t just flip a switch over a weekend and expect everything to work Monday morning.
 Well, you could try, but your users might have opinions about that approach.

 Start with a pilot group.
 Choose technically savvy users who won’t panic if something goes wrong.
 Iron out the kinks with them before rolling out to the entire organisation.
-Their feedback is incredibly important for identifying issues you hadn’t considered.
+Their feedback is important for spotting issues you hadn’t considered.

 Communication with users cannot be overstated.
 They need to know what’s changing, when it’s changing, and what they need to do differently.
 A simple change like requiring them to log in with their email address instead of their username can cause chaos if not properly communicated.